Eagle Pass

 Taking a closer look at its leading trade partners:

-At this time a year ago, the top five trade partners were Mexico, Canada, China, Japan and Taiwan.
+At this time a year ago, the top five trade partners were Mexico, Canada, Japan, China and Taiwan.

-By tonnage, the top five trade partners year-to-date are Mexico, Indonesia, Romania, Argentina and Mayotte.
+By tonnage, the top five trade partners year-to-date are Mexico, Czech Republic, Hungary, Bangladesh and Austria.

-At this time a year ago, the top five by tonnage were Mexico, Romania, Chile, Hong Kong and Federated States of Micronesia.
+At this time a year ago, the top five by tonnage were Mexico, Indonesia, Colombia, Lithuania and Federated States of Micronesia.

 Exports